andrewwebber/kate/README.md

 kubectl port-forward clair-and-kate-1jzhx 8080
 ```

+- Integrate the endpoint into a UI or your monitoring tools

 ## TODO
-Build an additional UI Visualization
+- Build an additional UI Visualization
-Notifications
+- Prometheous integration (for alert manager)
-Autoupdate a running container
+- Autoupdate a running container

 ## Example API output http://127.0.0.1:8080/
 ```json